 - Facial paralysis – Caused by pressure on the baby’s face by the use of forceps during the delivery.
 The paralysis may improve over the first few weeks, or it may require surgery.

 - Bruising – Caused by forceps, the use of vacuum extraction, or the trauma of passing through the birth canal.
 These marks and cuts usually go away on their own.

 Medical malpractice liability applies to medical professionals when they:

 - Fail to anticipate birth complications that would have been reasonable to anticipate

 - Misuse forceps or a vacuum extractor during the delivery of the baby

 - Use improper or incorrect doses of drugs

 - Perform negligent and dangerous acts

-Contact an experienced Virginia or Washington, D.C. personal injury lawyer at Koonz, McKenney, Johnson, DePaolis, and Lightfoot L.L.P if your child experienced complications relating to his or her birth.
+Contact an experienced Northern Virginia or Washington, D.C. personal injury lawyer at Koonz, McKenney, Johnson & DePaolis L.L.P if your child experienced complications relating to his or her birth.